whoownsphilly/odp-data-backup/README.md

 ## What This Repository Does

-### Data Collection
+### Available Tables
-The repository downloads and processes any dataset from OpenDataPhilly, here are some examples:
+The following tables are currently available (as they have had their schemas defined):

-- **OPA Properties Public**: Property assessment data split by zip code
+- **`opa_properties_public`**: Property assessment data including market values, building details, ownership information, and geographic data
-- **Business Licenses**: Rental business licenses filtered by license type and issue date
+- **`business_licenses`**: Business license information including rental licenses, expiration dates, and contact details
-- **RTT Summary**: Real estate transfer tax data for deeds and related documents
+- **`rtt_summary`**: Real estate transfer tax records with property transactions, document types, and tax amounts
+- **`car_ped_stops`**: Car and pedestrian stop data from law enforcement including location, demographics, and stop details
+- **`shootings`**: Shooting incident data with location, demographics, and outcome information

+Each table contains comprehensive data fields relevant to its domain, including geographic coordinates, timestamps, and detailed categorical information.

 ## CLI Commands